What Does Dual Diagnosis Mean?

-The National Institute on Drug Abuse (NIDA) reports that about half of all people with an addiction will also have another mental health challenge, such as depression, anxiety, or schizophrenia.
+The National Institute on Drug Abuse (NIDA) reports that about half of all people with an addiction will also have mood and anxiety disorders, such as depression, bipolar disorder, or schizophrenia.
 The reverse is true too.
 If you have a mental health issue, you’re at a higher risk of developing an addiction.

 Common Co-Occurring Conditions

 Common co-occurring conditions include depression, anxiety, bipolar disorder, schizophrenia, obsessive-compulsive disorder, personality disorders, and PTSD.

 According to the National Institute of Mental Health (NIMH), people with depression have severe symptoms that interfere with the way they feel, think, and tackle daily tasks, including working, sleeping, and eating.
 Significant symptoms must be present for two weeks for a diagnosis to apply.
 This mental health problem is more than a sad mood.

 In the United States, anxiety disorders are common, says the Anxiety and Depression Association of America.
 More than 18 percent of the population has an anxiety disorder.